 Course overview

-Our course teaches you to manage the forensic process from start to finish.
-You develop skills in gathering, recording, evaluating and presenting evidence, as well as understanding the science behind forensic analysis.
+Our course teaches you to manage the investigative process from start to finish.
+You develop skills in recording, gathering, evaluating and presenting evidence and intelligence data, as well as understanding the science behind forensic analysis.

-You have access to extensive facilities in crime scene science, and the teaching team includes former practitioners in crime scene investigation who bring operational experience to the classroom.
+- Experienced teaching team: our teaching team includes former practitioners in crime scene investigation, forensic science, and intelligence analysis, who bring operational experience to the classroom.

-In addition to preparing you as a crime scene investigator, this course can lead to a range of employment openings, for example as a police intelligence analyst, environmental crime officer and insurance fraud investigator.
+- Employment opportunities: in addition to preparing you as a crime scene investigator, this course can lead to a range of employment openings, such as an intelligence or data analyst, environmental crime officer and insurance fraud investigator.

 This course includes a foundation year - ideal if you need additional preparation or if you don't have sufficient grades to join Year 1 of a degree.